ThreeDotsLabs/watermill/docs/content/docs/cqrs.md

 ### Event handler

-As mentioned, we want to order beer every time when the room is booked (*"Whenever Room is booked"* post-it).
-We do it by using `OrderBeer` command.
+As mentioned before, we want to order a beer every time when a room is booked (*"Whenever a Room is booked"* post-it).
+We do it by using the `OrderBeer` command.

 {{% render-md %}}
 {{% load-snippet-partial file="content/src-link/_examples/cqrs-protobuf/main.go" first_line_contains="// OrderBeerOnRoomBooked is a event handler" last_line_contains="// OrderBeerHandler is a command handler" padding_after="0" %}}
 {{% /render-md %}}

-Handler for `OrderBeerHandler` is very similar to `BookRoomHandler`.
-The only difference is, that it sometimes returns an error when there is not enough beer, which causes redelivery of the command).
+`OrderBeerHandler` is very similar to `BookRoomHandler`.
+The only difference is, that it sometimes returns an error when there are not enough beers, which causes redelivery of the command.
-Will skip in the documentation, the entire implementation you can check [entire example source code](https://github.com/ThreeDotsLabs/watermill/tree/master/_examples/cqrs-protobuf/?utm_source=cqrs_doc).
+You can find the entire implementation in the [example source code](https://github.com/ThreeDotsLabs/watermill/tree/master/_examples/cqrs-protobuf/?utm_source=cqrs_doc).

-### Building read model with the event handler
+### Building a read model with the event handler

 {{% render-md %}}
 {{% load-snippet-partial file="content/src-link/_examples/cqrs-protobuf/main.go" first_line_contains="// BookingsFinancialReport is a read model" last_line_contains="func main() {" padding_after="0" %}}
 {{% /render-md %}}

-### Wiring up - CQRS facade
+### Wiring it up - the CQRS facade

 We have all the blocks to build our CQRS application.
 We now need to use some kind of glue to wire it up.

 We will use the simplest in-memory messaging infrastructure: [GoChannel]({{< ref "pub-sub-implementations#golang-channel" >}}).

-Under the hood Watermill, CQRS is using Watermill's message router.
-If you not familiar with it and want to know how it works you should check [Getting Started guide]({{< ref "getting-started" >}}).
-It may also learn how to use some standard messaging tools like metrics, poison queue, throttling, correlation and other tools used by every message-driven application which are built-in Watermill.
+Under the hood, CQRS is using Watermill's message router.
+If you are not familiar with it and want to learn how it works, you should check [Getting Started guide]({{< ref "getting-started" >}}).
+It will also show you how to use some standard messaging patterns, like metrics, poison queue, throttling, correlation and other tools used by every message-driven application.
+Those come built-in with Watermill.

-But let's go back to the CQRS.
-As you already know CQRS is build form many components like Command or Event buses, handlers processors etc. To simplify creating all these building blocks, we created `cqrs.Facade. which will create all of them.
+Let's go back to the CQRS.
+As you already know, CQRS is built from multiple components, like Command or Event buses, handlers, processors, etc.
+To simplify creating all these building blocks, we created `cqrs.Facade`, which creates all of them.

 {{% render-md %}}
 {{% load-snippet-partial file="content/src-link/_examples/cqrs-protobuf/main.go" first_line_contains="main() {" last_line_contains="err := router.Run()" padding_after="3" %}}
 {{% /render-md %}}

 And that's all.
-We have working CQRS application.
+We have a working CQRS application.

 ### What's next?

-As mentioned before, if you are not familiar with Watermill it's highly recommended to read [Getting Started guide]({{< ref "getting-started" >}}).
+As mentioned before, if you are not familiar with Watermill, we highly recommend reading [Getting Started guide]({{< ref "getting-started" >}}).